dabana/VuePress-KCJsummercamp/docs/jour5.md

-# DAY 5: La bataille finale
+# DAY 5: The final battle

+It is well known that pirates like to fight just for fun.

 =====
 ## Introductory unplugged activity
+### Build an unbreakable treasure chest
-* Bricolage: construction of the team flag + connection electrique
+Bricolage: construction of the team flag + connection electrique

 ## Microbit\Picobit activity